Is Sidemount Diving Technical Diving?

 When and where sidemount diving is commonly performed

-Sidemount diving remains very popular amongst the cave diving community but is now also frequently used as a configuration for technical decompression diving in the ocean.
-As many thousands of recreational divers have qualified to use sidemount over the last decade, it is also frequently seen on dive boats and at vacation dive resorts across the globe.
+Many thousands of recreational divers have qualified to use sidemount over the last decade.
+Also, it is frequently seen on dive boats and at vacation dive resorts across the globe.
 Rebreather divers have also adopted sidemount configuration; with an increasing number of sidemount CCR systems available to buy.

 What is Technical Diving?